 Yet a third advantage is the additional safety that seniors may feel with someone else on the premises.
 Even a caregiver unit might results from a more lenient set of regulations.

 Since granny flats offer such an array of advantages, you might rightfully ask why their construction is not more widespread.
 The answer probably lies in tradition, inertia, and general resistance to change.
 Many folks fiercely defend a strict one-family, one-lot policy, which is well entrenched in zoning regulations in the last 80 years.

 However, the good news is that when the reasons are compelling enough, municipal zoning codes really can change.
 This treatment is especially appropriate where both a large older population and a large younger population are willing and able to co-mingle.

 Another winning recipe is a somewhat affluent (or once affluent) crowd in the same space where a number of service workers or college students need to be.

 Let's install some safeguards, permit accessory housing through the zoning ordinance, and then launch a campaign to explain the advantages and build awareness among construction professionals of the potential in this market.

-If you want to limit the right to add these units, here are some possible provisions that I've seen added successfully to the zoning ordinance:
+If you want to limit the right to add these units or just provide some safeguards against undesirable applications of a good idea, here are some possible provisions that I've seen added successfully to the zoning ordinance: